Professor of Organizational Behavior and Ethics

 Professor Trevino's research focuses on understanding ethical and unethical conduct in work organizations.
-Her current research includes work on the ethics and compliance officer role, the financial crisis, reactions to the ethical crisis at Penn State, ethical leadership, impacts on speaking up, the role of status in organizational ethics and how dyslexics navigate the workplace.
+Her current research includes work on the ethics and compliance officer role, the financial crisis, reactions to the 2011 Jerry Sandusky scandal at Penn State, ethical leadership, values in organizations, moral voice and speaking up in organizations, the role of status in organizational ethics and how dyslexics navigate the workplace.
 She also studies academic integrity issues including honor codes as organizational change initiatives.

 J. Gehman, L. Trevino and R. Garud, "Values work: A process study of the emergence and performance of organizational values practices", Academy of Management Journal, 2013, 56, 84-112.